Where a Week in Summer Grows into a Lifetime of Belonging

 at Naramata Centre

 Summer at Naramata Centre is something special.
 It's when our Community Life program comes to life, with fun and enriching activities for everyone!
-Whether it's kids' programs, daily music and yoga, sailing, waterslides, or movie nights—there's always something exciting happening.
-Adults can join in too, with six weeks of amazing programs like food & wine appreciation, gospel choir, music week, watercolour painting, and poetry workshops.
+Whether it's our Child & Youth program, daily music, meditation and yoga, guided hikes, waterslides, or movie nights—there's always something exciting happening.
+Check our Community Life Calendar for full details!

 Community Life Program Full Week Stays